nyda1908/GrillKit/README.md

 A plain LLM chat can answer questions about your CV if you paste it in.
 GrillKit is different:

-- **Structured pipeline** — every user goes through the same rigorous flow: ingest → extract claims → generate grounded questions → evaluate answers → track weaknesses → report.
+- **Structured pipeline**: every user goes through the same rigorous flow: ingest → extract claims → generate grounded questions → evaluate answers → track weaknesses → report.
 The output is consistent and repeatable.
-- **Persistent session state** — GrillKit tracks your answers across all 10 questions, accumulates your weakness pattern, and synthesizes everything into a final report.
+- **Persistent session state**: GrillKit tracks your answers across all 10 questions, accumulates your weakness pattern, and synthesizes everything into a final report.
 A chatbot forgets Q3 by Q7.
-- **PDF upload** — upload your actual CV file.
+- **PDF upload**: upload your actual CV file.
 GrillKit parses and extracts the text automatically.
-- **Deployable system** — not a prompt, a product.
+- **Deployable system**: not a prompt, a product.
 Anyone can upload their CV and get grilled.

 ---